 The science of meditation

-Through meditation research, scientists have debunked the widely held myths about meditation.
-Meditation studies have also allowed us to get a sneak peek of what actually happens when we meditate.
-According to the research by Fox, some brain regions are activated while others are deactivated during meditation.
-With regular practice, the amygdala (that brain region linked with processing sadness, anxiety and a myriad of negative emotions) shrinks in size.
+These observations reflect a larger truth about brain neuroplasticity: throughout a human being’s entire life, it is possible for his or her brain to undergo positive structural changes.
+Meditation studies have also given us a sneak peek of what actually happens when we practice.
+According to the research cited above, some brain regions are activated while others are deactivated during meditation.
+For instance, with regular practice, the amygdala (the brain region linked with processing sadness, anxiety and myriad negative emotions) shrinks in size.

 A more recent article published in the Harvard Gazette called “When science meets mindfulness” looks more specifically at how mindfulness affects depression.
 This speaks to a question that many clinicians and their patients are asking: can mindfulness be a reliable alternative to conventional medicine in the treatment of anxiety, depression and drug addiction.
 This isn’t a dream anymore – some health practitioners are successfully using a variety of integrative meditation techniques to help patients manage deficits in self-regulation.

 Studies have focused on how meditation impacts a very broad range of conditions, from chronic insomnia to irritable bowel syndrome to migraines and chronic pain.
 In most cases the results indicate that even when meditation doesn’t significantly alter the symptoms, it does make a notable difference in how sufferers manage and relate to their discomfort.